 US smart meters: The basics

-Smart meters first started to gain tracking in the US back in 2006, when California's Pacific Gas & Electric (PG&E) began a rollout of 9 million smart meters in Northern California.
+Smart meters first started to gain traction in the US back in 2006, when California's Pacific Gas & Electric (PG&E) began a rollout of 9 million smart meters in Northern California.

-Essentially, they are modern gas and electric meters that wirelessly send data to the utilities that own them.
-Immediately, this means that utilities don't have to send employees to your home or complex to check on how much gas and electricity you used in a given time frame.
+Essentially, they are modern gas and electric meters that wirelessly send data to the utilities that own them, meaning utilities don't have to send employees to your home to check on how much gas and electricity you used in a given time frame.

-Unlike places like the UK, where the government is attempting to roll out smart meters across England, Scotland and Wales, the US rollout of smart meters is down to a state and territorial level.
+Unlike places like the UK, where the government is attempting to roll out smart meters, the US rollout of smart meters is down to a state and territorial level.
 Each state has its own gas and electric utilities, which in turn decide on when to begin rollouts of smart meters.

-Naturally, this means that making blank statements about smart meters in the US is very difficult.
-Each state goes about it a little differently, each populace has reacted differently and thus has inspired a certain set of regulations.
+Naturally, this means that making blanket statements about smart meters in the US is very difficult.
+Each state goes about it a little differently, each populace has reacted differently, and thus has inspired different regulations.

 Northern California has seen the most smart meters installed, according to utility-funded think tank Edison Foundation, with 5 million units.
 Second is Southern California's Edison with another 5 million.
 Florida Power & Light comes in third with 4.9 million and Texas' Oncor comes in next with 3.4 million.

-As previously mentioned, the most immediate thing smart meters do is that they nix the need for a utility employee to come to your home and check how much gas and electricity you use.
-This obviously means that utility companies don't have to spend time and money sending people to every home they service.
+As previously mentioned, the most immediate thing smart meters do is nix the need for a utility employee to come to your home and check how much gas and electricity you use.
+This means utility companies don't have to spend time and money sending people to every home they service.

-Instead, the smart meter will send data on your gas and electric use to the utility on an hourly basis.
-Ideally, this lets your utility charge you for how much electricity and gas you actually used rather than sending out an employee and relying on an estimate.
+Instead, the smart meter electronically transmits data on your gas and electricity use to the utility on an hourly basis, meaning your utility charges for how much electricity and gas you actually used rather than an estimate sending out an employee and relying on an estimate.